liuxiaoyu1992/doc-auth-multi/README.md

 - the Ethereum node is running the public chain.

-### Create a new SingleSignerAuthority
+### Create a new MultiSignerAuthority

 To create Your own authority You need to do this:

 1. Deploy a new instance of `MultiSignerAuthority`.
 This can not be done properly by passing bytecode to the [Mist wallet](https://github.com/ethereum/mist) I think, because it has constructor params.
-At least I had to use the source code, and it gave me some pretty whacky gas values.
-The bytecode and ABI can be found in `contracts/build`.
+At least I had to use the source code, and it gave me some pretty weird gas values.
+Anyways, the bytecode and ABI can be found in `contracts/build`.
 It does not matter if you add it to the public chain (Homestead), the test-chain (Morden), or a local dev-chain.

 2. Open `www/scripts/index.js` and change the `contractAddress` variable (line 7) to the new address.